Top 10 Drought-Tolerant Grasses for Your Yard

 What Makes Grass Drought-Tolerant?

 Drought-tolerant grass can weather periods of drought on minimal water through dormancy and other adaptations.
-“Drought-tolerant” shouldn’t be confused with “drought-resistant” – the latter means that a plant can survive on NO water for long periods of time.
+“Drought-tolerant” shouldn’t be confused with “drought-resistant” – the latter means that a plant can survive on NO water for long periods.

 How Do You Keep Grass Healthy in Drought?